What Credit Score Do You Need for a Grad Plus Loan?

 What is a Grad PLUS Loan?

 Grad PLUS Loans can cover up to the cost of attendance at your school, minus other financial aid (including Direct Unsubsidized Loans for graduate or professional students).
-They are a subset of PLUS Loans, which are offered by the U.S. Department of Education as a way for parents or graduate students to borrow money when they reach the limit for Direct Subsidized and Unsubsidized Loans.
+They are a subset of Direct PLUS Loans, which are offered by the U.S. Department of Education as a way for parents or graduate students to borrow money when they reach the limit for Direct Subsidized and Unsubsidized Loans.

 Grad PLUS Loan credit score requirements